vsariola/sointu/README.md

 #### Examples

+The folder `examples/code` contains usage examples for Sointu with winmm und dsound playback under Windows and asound playback under Unix.
+Source code is available in C and x86 assembly (win32, elf32 and elf64 versions).

+To build the examples, use `ninja examples`.

-The folder `examples/code` contains usage examples in C. If you want to target smaller executable sizes, using a compressing linker like [Crinkler](https://github.com/runestubbe/Crinkler) on Windows is recommended.
+If you want to target smaller executable sizes, using a compressing linker like [Crinkler](https://github.com/runestubbe/Crinkler) on Windows is recommended.

+The linux examples use ALSA and need libasound2-dev (or libasound2-dev:386) installed.
+The 386 version also needs pipewire-alsa:386 installed, which is not there by default.

 ### Native virtual machine